sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/tokens.md

     disk_usage_root: "/substitute-directory"
 {{< /code >}}

-After you save your changes, the hook will substitute the directory you specified for the `disk_usage_root` label to provide additional disk usage details for every non-zero event the `check-disk-usage` check generates.
+After you save your changes, for this entity, the hook will substitute the directory you specified for the `disk_usage_root` label to provide additional disk usage details for every non-zero event the `check-disk-usage` check generates.

 ## Manage entity labels